FusionAuth/fusionauth-site/site/_posts/2023-02-10-using-user-actions.md

 FusionAuth should now be running and reachable on your chosen URL or `http://localhost:9011` if you've installed it locally.
 The first time you visit, you'll be prompted to set up an admin user and password.

-{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-initial-setup.png" alt="FusionAuth initial setup user and password" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-initial-setup.png" alt="Setting up the initial user and password on FusionAuth" class="img-fluid" figure=false %}

 Once you've done this, you'll be prompted to complete three more set-up steps, as shown below.

-{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/fusionauth-setup.png" alt="FusionAuth prompts with the setup steps that you need to complete." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/fusionauth-setup.png" alt="FusionAuth displays the setup steps that you need to complete to start using FusionAuth." class="img-fluid" figure=false %}

 Sending emails to communicate to the user about their purchase is a vital part of this tutorial, so you'll want to set that up, but specific details aren't covered .
 Read more about [setting up email on FusionAuth here](https://fusionauth.io/docs/v1/tech/email-templates/configure-email).